denoland/fresh/docs/getting-started/form-submissions.md

 };
 ```

-When the user submits the form, Deno will access a specific `email` value from a `formData()` and return its representation as a JSON array.
+When the user submits the form, Deno will access a specific `email` value from a `formData()` and return its representation as a JSON object.

 <!-- TODO(lucacasonato): link to todo app example when that is built again -->